-- Earn up to 16 credits towards your degree.
-Curriculum includes: business core classes; BUSN 200: Business Learning Through Service; COJO 370: Intercultural Communication and a core requirement in History or Art History.
+- Earn up to 18 credits towards your degree.
+Curriculum includes: core buisness classes; BUSN 200: Business Learning Through Service; COMM 370: Intercultural Communication and a core requirement in History or Art History.

 - Learn about the history, customs, culture, economy, politics and life in Great Britain.

 - Experience London and Great Britain first hand by living daily life in London

 - Create lifelong friendships with members of your cohort and become a part of our LBS alumni network.

 - Become a citizen of the world who understands other cultures and countries and is comfortable and confident being abroad.

 - Attend one of the London Launch Sessions or a Small Group Advising Session.